 Sometimes, one needs an intermediate strength hash.
 Something less collision prone than CRC32 or Adler-32, but smaller and less costly than MDx or SHAxxx.
 My favorite for a while has been MurmurHash64 - it produces a 64-bit value, just the right size to fit into a scalar variable in a C program, or a bigint database field.

 There are several flavors of MurmurHash; I'm partial to the one called MurmurHash64B.
 MSSQL is capable of storing 64-bit variables, but it doesn't support unsigned integer types, and treats arithmetic overflow as an exception.
-So the B flavor, which was originally geared towards 32-bit machines, is a better fit than A.
+So the B flavor, which was originally geared towards 32-bit machines, is a better fit than A. One can use signed bigint to emulate the arithmetics of unsigned int.

 The official home of MurmurHash is at Github.
 Over there, one can find an implementation in C.